 Serving Southcentral and Interior Alaska

-Cross Road Medical Center currently provides services at two road-accessible clinics in rural Southcentral Alaska and will soon open a third road-accessible clinic in Interior Alaska.
+Cross Road Medical Center currently provides services at two road-accessible clinics in rural Southcentral Alaska and at one road-accessible clinic in Interior Alaska.

 Like most outpatient clinics, weekdays are usually filled with the general problems familiar to any family practice clinic.
 We see patients in all age groups, newborn to geriatric, with acute and chronic health needs.
 We also provide preventative health screening and education.
 For advanced care, patients are referred to specialists and specialty clinics in the nearest cities, usually several road hours away.
 Often interspersed with this are emergency and critical situations.
 Patients with cardiac, trauma, medical, obstetric and other emergencies are stabilized and then transported by medevac to hospitals located in major cities.